Technology-Notes/vmware-clarity-wiki/Building-the-Website.md

 The website now runs on Netlify, so you'll need an account first, if you don't check with the Clarity team to get added (only for Clarity team maintainers).

-Log into Netlify, and navigate to the Clarity project, then to the **Deploys** tab.
-There is a **Trigger deploy** button, which has two options **Deploy site** and **Clear cache and deploy site**.
-Usually the **Deploy site** is sufficient, but if there are build errors you can use the cache clear option as well.
+Log in to Netlify, find the version that you just deployed in the **Deploys** tab, and then publish it by clicking on the **Publish/Deploy** button.
+If the version you deployed is missing from the list of deployments, then it means your deploy failed.
+Note you can also find your version by the Git commit hash.

-Once you run a deploy it will run and be immediately available upon completion.
+Once you run a publish/deploy, it will be live on the Clarity website.

 We do not have automatic deploys turned on, so please do not turn it on at this time.